-This leaflet explains what support your child with Special Educational Needs & Disabilities should have in school.
+This leaflet explains what support your child or young person should get in an educational setting.

 The SEND Code of Practice says:

 All children and young people are entitled to an education that enables them to make progress so that they:

 - Achieve their best

 - Become confident individuals living fulfilling lives, and

 - Make a successful transition into adulthood, whether into employment, further or higher education or training (6.1)

 - The Code of Practice says to use their ‘best endeavours’ to make sure that a child or young person (YP) with Special Educational Needs (SEN) gets the support they need - this means doing everything they can to meet children and YP’s SEN

 - Ensure that children/YP with SEN engage in the activities of the educational setting alongside pupils who do not have SEN

 - Name a teacher to be responsible for co-ordinating SEN provision—the SEN Co-ordinator (SENCo)